bereniceru/bereniceru/README.md

  hiii, I’m @bereniceru :D
- im a computer science & engineering major with a minor in stats im interested in AI and fun programming projects
+ im a computer science & engineering major with a minor in statistics. im interested in AI/machine learning and i do backend programming :3

 <!---
 bereniceru/bereniceru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.